MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 12/02-MiniLab_Create an Azure SQL Database Managed Instance.md

 ## Review + create

-5. Select **Review + create** tab to review your choices before you create the managed instance.
+5. Select the **Review + create** tab to review your choices before you create the managed instance.

 ![Tab for reviewing and creating a managed instance](../../Linked_Image_Files/demo_managed_sql_image6.png)